The following are General Library Policies. We also have Borrowing & Access Policies.

 For detailed information, please refer to the AUS Student Handbook – Library Code of Conduct

-The AUS Library supports, advances and enriches the educational and research mission of the university by:
+The AUS Library realizes our vision and supports the mission of the University by:

-- engaging with the AUS academic community to develop responsive and innovative information services.
+- Partnering with the AUS academic community to educate thoughtful, information literate citizens and to support research.